-In RS485 operations, where there are multiple terminals, only the RS485 ports at each end of the network should have terminating resistors as described above.
-Also, for RS485 operation, there must be a bias on the RX+ and RX- lines.
-If the card is to provide that bias, install jumpers at the locations labeled BIAS.
+Where there are multiple terminals, only the ports at each end of the network should have terminating impedance as described above.
+If this card is not to be at one end of the network, do not install the jumpers as described above.

+Also, there must be a bias on the TX+ and TX- lines.
+If the card is not to provide that bias, or if bias on the RX+ and RX- lines is required, contact the factory for technical support.